Skip to main content

 The tagline ‘Sepsis moves fast.
 Be faster’ was chosen to highlight how important it is to move quickly in testing for, diagnosing and treating sepsis.
 Early intervention can quite literally save lives.

-This year we will raise awareness of sepsis in tamariki through the lived experience of whānau who have had a child with sepsis and of a health worker who supports families after a child has had sepsis.
-They will tell their stories through some short videos.
+This year we will raise awareness of sepsis in tamariki through a video with a health worker who supports families after a child has had sepsis.

 The theme and resources are suitable across primary and secondary healthcare providers and we encourage all to take this opportunity to promote paediatric sepsis.